oriuminc/jenkins-inception/README.md

   - When GitHub authentication isn't set up, Jenkins will use the Unix user database from the server itself, which is set up based on the `users` databag entries with passwords.
 Use the rake task provided to encrypt your plaintext password.
+(My plaintext password is "sekret".)
 If you put the encrypted version in the databag, then you'll be able to log into Jenkins with the plaintext one.
   - Currently, every entry in the `users` databag that uses `zsh` must be enabled in the `users` entry of `config.yml`, or there will be an ohmyzsh-related error during chef run.